Preview: Genesis Electrified G80 is a Korean Tesla Model S rival

 And while it's yet to be confirmed, there's also the possibility that the recently revealed Genesis X coupe concept receives the production green light.

 For more from the Shanghai auto show, head to our dedicated hub.
+And for more on the Genesis G80, read the in-depth reviews at The Car Connection.